andersonolisilva/jira-burndown-extension/README.md

 2. In Google Chrome, please type in address bar: chrome://extensions/
 3. Click on "Load Unpacked extension..." button
 4. Select the cloned source code folder

+# Additional information

+1. For access the data, is necessary previous login in account Atlatian of the Evolux